eflows4hpc/ParSoDA-Py/README.md

             return exit_code

 Note that the run method, just invokes a shell command submitting the "app" (that is the selected use-case) and setting up the environment with the given parameters.

+# Docker containers
+For testing ParSoDA a Docker container can be created.
+In order to build the Docker image run the following command in the root of this repository:

+    docker build . -t "<your image name>"

+The image comes out with many installed packages and tools, including the following:
+-   "pyspark" and "pycompss" pip packages
+-   Gradle and OpenJDK 1.8
+-   Git

+NB: PyCOMPSs is alredy configured and usable for creating a cluster of containers.
+NB: pyspark package could not be used for creating a cluster of containers, it requires some additional configuration or a new image.

+# Create a test container
+You can create the testing container by setting up the following docker stack:

+    version: '3'
+    services:
+        app:
+            image: <your image name>
+            restart: unless-stopped

+# Create a container for supporting the development of ParSoDA-Py
+If you want support the ParSoDA development you could create the development container by mounting the directory of the parsoda project in the /app directory and install ParSoDA-Py through pip in the container, with some docker stack similare to the following:

+    version: '3'
+    services:
+        app:
+            image: <your image name>
+            volumes:
+                - "/path/to/parsoda_project:/parsoda"
+                - "/path/to/your/id_rsa:/root/.ssh/id_rsa" # access a remote fork of ParSoDA-Py
+            restart: unless-stopped